RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

     oc new-app s2i-fuse71-spring-boot-camel -p GIT_REPO=https://github.com/RedHatWorkshops/dayinthelife-integration -p CONTEXT_DIR=/projects/location-soap -p APP_NAME=location-soap -p GIT_REF=master -n OCPPROJECT

     ```
-     *Remember to replace the OCPPROJECT with the OpenShift project(NameSpace) you created in last lab.*
+     *Remember to replace the OCPPROJECT with the OpenShift project(NameSpace) you created in last lab.
+OCPPROJECT should be your username*

 1. Once the build and deploy is complete, navigate back to your Openshift web console and verify the project is running.